Use auditing within your organization

-Select PowerBI activities.
+Select Power BI activities.

-- Select anywhere outside of the selection box to close it.
+Select anywhere outside of the selection box to close it.

 Search the audit logs by date

-You can search the logs by date range using the “Start date” and “End date” field.
-The last seven days are selected by default.
-The date and time are presented in Coordinated Universal Time (UTC) format.
+You can search the logs by date range using the Start date and End date fields.
+The default selection is the past seven days.
+The display presents the date and time in Coordinated Universal Time (UTC) format.
 The maximum date range that you can specify is 90 days.

-An error is displayed if the selected date range is greater than 90 days.
-If you're using the maximum date range of 90 days, select the current time for the Start date.
+You'll receive an error if the selected date range is greater than 90 days.
+If you're using the maximum date range of 90 days, select the current time for Start date.
 Otherwise, you'll receive an error saying that the start date is earlier than the end date.
-If you've turned on auditing within the last 90 days, the maximum date range can't start before the date that auditing was turned on.
+If you've turned on auditing within the last 90 days, the date range can't start before the date that auditing was turned on.

 Search the audit logs by users

-Viewing search results
+View search results

 |Date||The date and time (in UTC format) when the event occurred.|

-|IP address||The IP address of the device that was used when the activity was logged.
-The IP address is displayed in either an IPv4 or IPv6 address format.|
+|IP address||The IP address of the device used for the logged activity.
+The app displays the IP address in either an IPv4 or IPv6 address format.|

 |User||The user (or service account) who performed the action that triggered the event.|

 |Activity||The activity performed by the user.
-This value corresponds to the activities that you selected in the Activitiesdrop down list.
+This value corresponds to the activities that you selected in the Activities drop down list.
 For an event from the Exchange admin audit log, the value in this column is an Exchange cmdlet.|

-|Item||The object that was created or modified as a result of the corresponding activity.
-For example, the file that was viewed or modified or the user account that was updated.
+|Item||The object created or modified because of the corresponding activity.
+For example, the viewed or modified file, or the updated user account.
 Not all activities have a value in this column.|

 |Detail||Additional detail about an activity.
-Again, not all activities will have a value.|
+Again, not all activities have a value.|

 View the details for an event